brainbow/DiscreteScrollView/README.md

+# Forked
+The library has been forked over, to update all dependencies to AndroidX.

 # DiscreteScrollView

 The library is a RecyclerView-based implementation of a scrollable list, where current item is centered and can be changed using swipes.